Solving nonlinear Klein-Gordon equations on unbounded domains via the Finite Element Method: Comparison between SELCIE and femtoscope

 The artificial border at the truncation radius is left free of any Dirichlet boundary condition, hence natural boundary condition applies:

 which has no physical reality in the general case.
-In order for SELCIE to produce a reasonable numerical approximation, we chose a set of physical parameters such that: \begin{itemize} \item[--] the ball is screened.
-In this manner, the field is correctly initialized deep inside the ball via Eq.~(\ref{eqn:phi_min}); \item[--] the field value at the truncation boundary is close to value that minimizes the effective potential outside the ball, denoted $\hat{\phi}_{\mathrm{vac}}$.
-As a result, the field's gradient is expected to be small and Eq.~(\ref{eqn:neumann}) makes physical sense. \end{itemize} Because \emph{femtoscope} is not limited to bounded domains, we solved the Klein-Gordon equation by way of two techniques: \begin{enumerate} \item applying the Dirichlet boundary condition $\hat{\phi} = \hat{\phi}_{\mathrm{vac}}$ at the artificial border (blue crosses), or; \item using the virtual connection of DOFs described in Sec.~\ref{subsubsec:kelvin} to enforce the correct asymptotic behavior of the field at infinity (red dots).
+Fig.~\ref{fig:selcie_vs_femtoscope} aims at comparing SELCIE and \textit{femtoscope} on two different simulations performed in 2D Cartesian coordinates.
+Because \emph{femtoscope} is not limited to bounded domains, we solved the Klein-Gordon equation by way of two techniques: \begin{enumerate} \item applying the Dirichlet boundary condition $\hat{\phi} = \hat{\phi}_{\mathrm{vac}}$ at the artificial border (blue crosses), or; \item using the virtual connection of DOFs described in Sec.~\ref{subsubsec:kelvin} to enforce the correct asymptotic behavior of the field at infinity (red dots).
 We recall once more that this is the most general method as no particular assumptions have to be made regarding the physical parameters of the simulation. \end{enumerate}